greg-js/arch-wiki-md-repo/wiki/_content/CrashPlan.md

 ### Waiting for connection

 On some systems it can happen that CrashPlan does not wait until an internet connection is established.
-If using [NetworkManager](/index.php/NetworkManager "NetworkManager"), you can install [networkmanager-dispatcher-crashplan-systemd](https://aur.archlinux.org/packages/networkmanager-dispatcher-crashplan-systemd/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/networkmanager-dispatcher-crashplan-systemd)]</sup> which will automatically restart the CrashPlan service once a connection is successfully established.
+If using [NetworkManager](/index.php/NetworkManager "NetworkManager"), you can install [networkmanager-dispatcher-crashplan-systemd](https://aur.archlinux.org/packages/networkmanager-dispatcher-crashplan-systemd/) which will automatically restart the CrashPlan service once a connection is successfully established.

 ### Waiting for Backup